caitlynbakery/theta_concept_6/README.md

 ## StopWatch

 To implement the timer feature in the application, the Stopwatch class was imported into the project.
 Inside of the `CameraUseState` file, a variable called `elapsedTime` records the time that has passed on the stopwatch.
-When the user presses the takePicture button, the stopwatch is started.
+When the user presses the takePicture button, the stopwatch is started in the `TakePictureEvent`.

 ```dart
       stopwatch.start();
 ```

-Then, a while loop continously adds the `CameraStatusEvent` until the image is done shooting or `state.cameraState` equals done.
+Then, a while loop continously adds the `CameraStatusEvent` to the `TakePictureEvent` until the image is done shooting or `state.cameraState` equals done.
 The delay is neccessary to give enough time for the state of the camera to change.
 Thus, the `elapsedTime` variable is updated every 200 milliseconds and the UI changes in tandem.

 ```dart
       while (state.cameraState != "done") {